Grace Sanguineo Rezia di Tassato of the Gilded Horn carta appears sceptical.

 The Conclave has a number of powers to enable them to fulfil their constitutional role to support the proper use of magic by the Empire.
 These powers are grouped together as the Declarations of the Conclave.
 Declarations are used by the Conclave to determine policy and to appoint citizens to the Imperial titles appointed by the Conclave.
 They always require a vote by the assembled Imperial magicians to pass.

-A declaration are generally a short sentence beginning "The Imperial conclave declares..." and then a single specific thing such as "...that there should be an election for the position of Archmage of Winter" or "...that Sadogua should be considered an enemy of the Empire."
+A declaration is generally a short sentence or two beginning "The Imperial conclave declares..." and then a single specific thing such as "...that there should be an election for the position of Archmage of Winter" or "...that Sadogua should be considered an enemy of the Empire."

 Raising a declaration